Istiak-Alam/Datacamp-Projects/Python Projects/Smartphone Procurement Analytics Workflow/README.md

 ## 📝 Conclusion

 This project proves hands-on skill in building clean, reliable, and business-focused analytics systems—perfect for real-world procurement, BI, or management analytics roles.
-**Recruiters and reviewers:** Please explore the notebook and report for full technical detail, tested code, and modern business communication.